soulwire/WTFEngine/README.md

 It's very simple to use and now allows you to populate it using either vanilla JavaScript objects, JSON files or direct feeds from Google spreadsheets.

+This fork is designed to deploy very easily onto Heroku, see below.

 ## How to use it

 To make your own, simply [clone](github-mac://openRepo/https://github.com/soulwire/WTFEngine) or [download](https://github.com/soulwire/WTFEngine/archive/master.zip) this repository and start populating the engine with your content.